 Excess weight is defined as the amount of weight you have over the normal BMI (body mass index) range.

 Keep in mind the different variables that affect patients after gastric sleeve surgery.
 In the first year, patients usually lose weight no matter what.
-At year 2-5, adapting to a healthy lifestyle is critical because cravings slowly return and the body adjusts to the sleeve stomach.
+In year 2 thru 5 post-operation, adapting to a healthy lifestyle is critical because cravings slowly return and the body adjusts to the sleeve stomach.

 After year 5 and on, patients need to surround their environment with a healthy diet, positive nutrition, and physical activity.
 Every day needs to be a conscious decision to continue a healthy lifestyle.
 Patients must stay motivated and determined to stay healthy.

-List of Health Benefits of Gastric Sleeve Surgery
+Health Benefits as a Result of Gastric Sleeve Surgery

 Obesity is one of the most deadly and costly health problems in the United States.
 Gastric sleeve surgery is more effective than both diet and exercise while being one of the safest weight loss procedures available today (more than gastric bypass, lap band, and duodenal switch).